fp-ts/core/guides/Option.md

 // Represents the presence of a value export type Some<A> = {
-  // Discriminating field used to identify the variant readonly _tag: "Some";
+  // Discriminatory field used to identify the variant readonly _tag: "Some";
   // The actual value
   readonly value: A;